Calibrating trade-offs tutorial

 Generating candidate prioritizations

-The blended approach for multi-objective optimization involves
+The weighted sum approach for multi-objective optimization involves

 parameter is used to specify the relative importance of each criterion.